About this research graduate course

-To satisfy the requirements of the degree of the PhD, a thesis must constitute a substantial original contribution to knowledge and is, in principle, worthy of peer reviewed publication.
+To satisfy the requirements of a PhD, the thesis must constitute a substantial original contribution to knowledge and is, in principle, worthy of peer-reviewed publications.
 The thesis shall be clearly and concisely written and well-argued and shall show a satisfactory knowledge of both primary and secondary sources.
 It shall contain a full bibliography and, where appropriate, a description of methods and techniques used in the research.

 The maximum length of the thesis is 70,000 words for PhD in the Faculty of Science.
 These limits are exclusive of appendices, footnotes, tables and bibliography.
 The total length of all appendices combined may not exceed 5,000 words in length.

-A student must attend an oral examination (viva voce), which shall cover the thesis itself and the field of study in which the thesis has been written.
-The examiners may also require the student to take a written and/or practical examination.
-The student must complete satisfactorily the oral examination and written and/or practical examination, in order to satisfy the requirements for the degree.
+You must attend an oral examination (viva voce), which shall cover the thesis itself and the field of study in which the thesis has been written.
+The examiners may also require that you take a written and/or practical examination.
+You must complete the oral examination and written and/or practical examination satisfactorily to satisfy the requirements for the degree.

 Overarching research themes